 Are you looking to analyze your competitors on social media?
 Identify influencers?
 Analyze your own performance?
 Become influential yourself?

-Twtrland is a really powerful tool for social media analytics, with a primary focus on Twitter.
+Klear (formerly Twtrland) is a really powerful tool for social media analytics originally focussed on Twitter but now supports Facebook and Instagram.
 By identifying relevant people and building relationships with them, you can also build influence, and that will benefit your product or services.

-In this article we take a deep-dive look into how Twtrland works and how you can use it to build influence.
+In this article we take a deep-dive look into how Klear works and how you can use it to build influence.

-When you go to Twtrland, you are given the option of performing a search based on skill, person or location.
-One of the most powerful features of Twtrland is the massive categorization of people, skills, etc. so you can really hone in on relevant people.
+When you go to Klear, you are given the option of performing a search based on skill, person or location.
+One of the most powerful features of Klear is the massive categorization of people, skills, etc. so you can really hone in on relevant people.

 People/accounts are categorized into 60,000 different categories!
 Ideally, you want to identify a really targeted group of people who are influential and worth engaging with.